-Indiana natural gas discoveries of the late 1880s revealed the Trenton Field, which extended across the state into Ohio and soon attracted new Midwestern industries.
+Indiana natural gas discoveries of the late 1880s revealed the vast Trenton Field, which extended across the state into Ohio.
+Abundant gas supplies soon attracted manufacturing industries to the Midwest.

 Discoveries of natural gas in Eaton and Portland quicky ignited Indiana’s historic gas boom.
 New exploration and production will dramatically change the state’s economy.